1234tgk/ultimate-bot-template/README.md

 To see how commands are created, read README.md in commands folder.

+## Important Note

+Many `require` (or import) statement are in the middle of the file.
+This was done to show what part or the code requires the imported module/methods.
+In real project, those imports should be on the top of the file.

 ## Credit

 The project was written by me with the help of Discord.js documentation.